Spatiotemporal k-means: Experiments

+Figure \ref{fig:ltamiboxplot} displays the performance of all baseline methods on the benchmark data in terms of long-term AMI.
+ST$k$M, ST-Agglomerative, ST-KMeans, and ST-BIRCH score almost identically in terms of their median scores, but ST$k$M maintains the highest averages over all datasets.
+As expected, as dataset size increases, more information can be extracted either due to more time steps or more point interactions, and the accuracy of the top methods increases.
+It is only in datasets under size $10,000$ that we observe median scores noticeably smaller than $1.0$.
+Across almost all sizes, the boxplots for ST$k$M in Figure \ref{fig:ltamiboxplot} have the tightest interquartile ranges, the shortest tails, and the most condensed outliers, demonstrating that ST$k$M has the lowest variability and most consistent performance.
+This result implies that the short-term relationships detected by ST$k$M are the most informative in identifying long-lived point relationships.

-When STKM is compared directly against the benchmark methods on a dataset by dataset basis, it achieves the best performance in terms of both total and long-term AMI.
-STKM scores the highest total AMI on $55\%$ of the data and the highest long-term AMI on $70\%$ of the data.
-It achieves both the highest total and long-term AMI on $49\%$ of the data.
-Table \ref{tab:overallperformance} shows the average of all total AMI and long-term AMI scores for each of the tested methods over all 3,102 datasets.
-STKM moderately outperforms the other methods in terms of average total AMI and significantly outperforms the other methods in terms of average long-term AMI, highlighting its superior performance.
-Although STKM demonstrably outputs more informative moving cluster labels and more accurate long-term cluster labels, the trade-off is it's runtime.
-STKM runs slowest of all methods tested, as seen in Figure \ref{fig:runtimeavgmedian}.
+Figure \ref{fig:ltamiavgmedian} provides a closeup of average and median long-term AMI trendlines, and also includes the results of baseline ST-DBSCAN, which is a popular spatiotemporal clustering method that produces solely static cluster assignments.
+The remaining methods, which utilize Phase 2 of ST$k$M to generate static cluster assignments, outperform baseline ST-DBSCAN, suggesting that a two phase approach that uses short-term behavior to inform long-term relationships, captures moving object behavior more accurately.
+Overall, ST$k$M achieves the highest long-term AMI on $70\%$ of datasets.
+Table \ref{tab:overallperformance} shows the long-term AMI scores for each of the tested methods averaged over all 3,102 runs, and we observe that ST$k$M achieves the highest score.
+Although ST$k$M demonstrably outputs more informative moving cluster labels and more accurate long-term cluster labels, the trade-off is it's runtime.
+ST$k$M runs slowest and scales worst out of all methods tested, as seen in Figure \ref{fig:rtavg}.
+An improvement could come from decreasing the number of iterations in ST$k$M.